Ultima Online expansions

-Nine full expansion packs for the MMORPG Ultima Online have been released.
+Nine full expansion packs for the massively multiplayer online role-playing game Ultima Online have been released.
 The first, Ultima Online: The Second Age, arrived in 1998.
 The most recent expansion pack is Ultima Online: Time of Legends (2015).

 Expansion packs

 The Second Age

 Ultima Online: The Second Age was the first expansion for the Ultima Online MMORPG.
 The expansion added several features to the game, including a new region called the Lost Lands, new creatures, and support for player-built cities.

 Renaissance

 Ultima Online: Renaissance is the second expansion to the popular Ultima Online (UO) MMORPG.
 Released on May 4, 2000, it added content, fixed bugs, and made gameplay changes in response to common player complaints.

 Prior to its release, the expansion was said to double the amount of room in the game, but that it would not use a duplicate of the map, rather it would be adding new content.
 It was later found in the previews that Renaissance simply added a mirror world under different rules.
 The current map became Felucca and Trammel was created, the first one with "player vs. player killing" allowed, and the second with only consensual combat.

 Ultima Online: Renaissance holds a 73% rating on GameRankings.
+Renaissance received nominations for the "Massive Multiplayer/Persistent World" and "Online Gameplay" awards during the AIAS' 4th Annual Interactive Achievement Awards.